-- Pirates of the Caribbean (adjacent to)
+- ADVENTURELAND: Adjacent to Pirates of the Caribbean

-- Space Mountain (near restrooms)
+- TOMORROWLAND: Near the Space Mountain restrooms

 - On restricted rides for service animals, guests can choose to use Rider Swap, if they are traveling in a group.
 There is also a kennel which the animals can be placed in, which is usually a small cage at the ride exit.

 - Give the animal breaks during the day, as the Florida heat can be taxing on the animals.
 Shops and restaurants are a great way to give a service animal an air-conditioned break.
 Guests can feel free to ask a cast member for water for their animal, and at restaurant locations, they will even include ice if asked!